 Deconstruct the monolith

 I put forward an achievable incremental approach to avoid a big bang approach.
 I've seen other people suggest building the 'dream system' in one go which ironically is all it will ever be!
 This approach was incremental, we gradually build new and improved products and features from scratch as new microservices then replace the old links once ready.
+Edit April 2018, this also matches strategy outlined by How to break a Monolith into Microservices which recommends always decommissioning the original once all migrated to the new service.

 I created high level infrastructure diagrams of how the different services should be split and the API calls between them to help visualise how to deconstruct our monolith.
 OmniGraffle is great for this.